LukeMason33/refactor-tractor/README.md

 In this project, we were provided a semi-functional codebase for a website of recipes that a user can browse to find meals to cook.
 The challenge of the project was refactoring the code to be more functional, more accessible, and to implement the use of Sass, network requests, and WebPack.

 ## Usage
 The freshPicks website allows users access to a database of recipes.
 On the main page, a user can browse all recipes, filter recipes by type, and view what their pantry holds.
-The search bar can be used to search through the recipe titles and ingredients.
 A user can also favorite a recipe by clicking the apple icon on the card, or save it to their weekly menu by clicking the pot.
-To view the recipe's ingredients and instructions the user can click the card to expand it.
+The search bar can be used to search through all of the recipe titles and ingredients on the main page.
+To view the recipe's ingredients, instructions, and total cost of ingredients, the user can click the card to expand it.
+A comparison to the user's pantry is displayed on the expanded card that will tell you how much of each ingredient you are missing if any.

 ![gif of mainpage]()